kgoedecke/plugin-directory/README.md

 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [Nederlandse Namen](https://github.com/sasjakoning/sketch-nederlandse-namen), by Sasja Koning: Sketch plugin for Dutch names
-- [Next](https://github.com/endswithak/next), by Erik Myers: Export designs as HTML, making it easy to quickly share design specs, css, and assets like fonts, svgs, and images.
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system
 - [Organize Layers](https://github.com/eunicejson/organizeLayers), by Eunice J. Son: A plugin that allows short key commands to move layers up, down and reverse positions ↕️
 - [Outsystems ui Plugin](https://github.com/HiInteractive/OutSystemsUIPlugin), by Pedro Oliveira: